mpnordland/coconut/README.md

 coconut
 =======

+**WARNING!!!
+If you are using coconut, you MUST upgrade to the latest git revision.
+There is a bug in earlier versions that only allows you to log in with a correct user name and an incorrect password.
+This includes empty passwords.**

 A simple markdown based blog engine.

 The configuration file is conf.yaml.
 It *must* exist because there are no builtin defaults.